Mobius-code/mobius-code.github.io/index.md

 **_We love UNIX, Linux, BSD!_**

 > "If it can't be coded in C, you don't need it."
-> -Some old-school hippie UNIX programmer
+> -Some old-school UNIX programmer

 `Hello, world` in C
 ```c